Italy - Factors to watch on November 4

 For a complete list of diary events in Italy please click on .

-Rome, Economy Minister Pier Carlo Padoan speaks before Chamber of Deputies Budget Committee on the budget (1930 GMT).
+Economy Minister Pier Carlo Padoan gives speech on 'Stability Law' before the Senate Budget Committee (0730 GMT).

 FIAT CHRYSLER AUTOMOBILES